sbdchd/vim-shebang/README.md

 ## Usage

-Run the command `:InsertShebang` or use an autocmd e.g., `au!
-BufNewFile * InsertShebang`.
+Run the command `:ShebangInsert` or use an autocmd e.g., `au!
+BufNewFile * ShebangInsert`.

-Normally, `:InsertShebang` will not overwrite an existing shebang.
+Normally, `:ShebangInsert` will not overwrite an existing shebang.
-By calling the command with a bang, `:InsertShebang!`, any existing shebang will be overwritten.
+By calling the command with a bang, `:ShebangInsert!`, any existing shebang will be overwritten.

-Additionally, a shebang can be specified by passing a name/filetype to `:InsertShebang`.
+Additionally, a shebang can be specified by passing a name/filetype to `:ShebangInsert`.

-`:InsertShebang python` or `:InsertShebang node`
+`:ShebangInsert python` or `:ShebangInsert node`

 You can also directly pass your desired shebang to the function.

-`:InsertShebang #!/bin/sh`
+`:ShebangInsert #!/bin/sh`

 ## Config